List of Highschool of the Dead characters: Rei Miyamoto

 Rei Miyamoto (宮本 麗, Miyamoto Rei) is Takashi Komuro's classmate with orange-brown hair and reddish brown eyes.
-Before the events of the series, Rei made a pinky promise to marry Takashi, but because of his indecisiveness, Rei started dating Hisashi.
+Before the events of the series, As of the school's sōjutsu club.
+Rei made a pinky promise to marry Takashi, but because of his indecisiveness, Rei started dating Hisashi.
 Rei is upset that Takashi kills Hisashi after he becomes a zombie, but when Takashi proceeds to leave her, she quickly retracts her words and pulls him back.
 In chapter 12, Rei tells Takashi that girls like guys that are cute and caring.
 When Takashi replies that he is not either of those she says that's why she likes him and does not want him to be with any other girls.
 Rei despises Mr. Shido, mainly because Shido held her back a year at school and caused trouble for her father.

 At the start of the series, Rei fights with a sharpened broomstick.
 After visiting Rika's apartment, she upgrades to a Springfield M1A1 Super Match rifle with a bayonet attached.

 Character designer Shōji Satō featured Rei and Saeko in cross-over illustrations for his other manga Triage X and the video game Lollipop Chainsaw, where their high school uniforms are available as downloadable content costumes for main character Juliet Starling.